Frequently Asked Questions

 Curious to discover how code complexity is affecting your KPIs and goals?

+Whether or not you decide to embark on a refactoring and simplification initiative, it’s imperative you’re aware of how code complexity is affecting your development teams.
 If you know it’s time to take action but you’re unsure where to start, or if you’re just curious to see how much longer you can sweep increasing code complexity under the rug (jokes), Faros AI’s engineering intelligence solutions can provide you with the answers for informed decision-making.

 Request a demo to learn more.